Follow us on Facebook for the latest updates and other fun information.

 From Pennsylvania: Take Rte.
 41 south to the second traffic light in Hockessin, Delaware.
 Turn left onto Yorklyn Rd. and go about 2 miles until you reach the bridge across Red Clay Creek.
 Follow the brown “Auburn Heights” sign to make a sharp left onto Creek Road as soon as you cross the bridge.
 Auburn Heights is ¼ mile ahead.
 Parking for events is in the field on the right.

 When booking a private tour, please mention any accessibility needs you or your group might have so that we can make arrangements ahead of time.
 The museum building is accessible to individuals with disabilities, but the historic mansion may not be due to its many steps, both inside and out.
 Please advise the F.A.H. office at the time of reservation of any special needs in terms of wheelchairs, walking limitations, etc. for your group, and we will be happy to assist or advise of the existing challenges.
-We are happy to help in any way possible, but please note that the public restrooms are not wheelchair accessible.
+We are happy to help in any way possible.